What Happens at Arraignment — First Court Date Guide

 Within a few days of arraignment, ask your attorney:

 - "When will you receive discovery?" — The prosecution's evidence should start flowing soon.
+Here's how to read your discovery when it arrives.

 - "What's our initial strategy?" — Even preliminary thoughts help you understand the direction.

 - "Are there any immediate deadlines I should know about?" — Some motions have early deadlines.
+Missing them can permanently hurt your case.

 - "When should I expect to hear from you next?" — Set communication expectations now, not after months of silence.